Ragul6383/Twitter-Clone-MERN-Stack/README.md

 CLOUDINARY_API_SECRET=...
 ```

 Just replace the `...` with your actual keys when using it.
-Let me know if you want me to paste the full updated README with this included too.

 ### 3. Run the app: